O-1 Visa for Physicians & Clinicians | O-1 Through Fellowships

 The membership must be that of a professional association in the medical field that only admits members based on their achievements.
 Passing medical training or being an alumni association member will not count for this.

 However, this is another requirement that may not be as hard as you initially thought.
 It is possible to have already attained this status without knowing.
-To be sure about this, doctors are always advised to review the requirements for the association they belong to and juxtapose the requirements with the O-1 eligibility for the membership criterion.
+Doctors are advised to review the requirements for the association they belong.

 Evidence That You Have Judged Other People’s Work